Today, we’re going to help you choose the best smoker grill combo to suit your precise budget, needs, and desires.

 A Kontrol Tower Top vent allows you to manage airflow easier.
 Used in conjunction with the bottom vent, you can regulate the temperature more accurately—essential for those low and slow smoking sessions.

-You would imagine the 18-inch grate would restrict your cooking area, but a novel grill system allows you to set up grates at staggered heights.
+You would imagine the 18-inch grate would restrict your cooking area, but a novel grill system allows you to set up the grill grates at staggered heights.
 When used with the heat deflectors, you can create different temperature zones for direct and indirect grilling at the same time.

 Cooking on any kamado takes practice, but the Classic III aims to simplify it.